voxpoplabs/docker-rserve/notes/tableau_and_r.md

 ====================

 `docker` on OS X is not like `docker` on linux.
-It runs in a VM with it's on IP.
+It runs in a VM with its own IP.
 Thus, even if you initialize the docker container with something like

 ```
-docker run --name Rserver -p 6311:6311 -d stevenpollack/docker-rserve
+docker run --name Rserver -p 6311:6311 -d stevenpollack/btug
 ```

 When you goto _Help_ > _Settings and Performance_ > _Manage R Connection_ to check the connection: